-Vietnam is home to stunning scenery and a rich culture meaning this Southeast Asian country shouldn’t be be overlooked.
+Vietnam is home to stunning scenery and a rich culture meaning this Southeast Asian country shouldn’t be overlooked.
 Think of impressive mountains, mouth-watering cuisine, endless cave systems and ancient cities.

 If you’re planning to travel in this long-stretched nation, here are 10 of the most beautiful places in Vietnam.

 1. Ha Giang Province